TudorL-CU/COMP3005-A3/README.txt

 	- the video should answer any questions you have regarding on how to organize the database, or how to run the program

 NOTE: The youtube video was uploaded before the original due date, you can check by looking at the time stamp.
 The reason for the files being uploaded now is because on a previous version of this repository, I accidentally left some sensitive information in my python script file, and was unable to delete it from the commit history.
 I talked with the professors, and they said that as long as the video was uploaded before the deadline, there would be no late penalty.
+I have not changed anything from the original repo except removing that bit of info from the python file.

 Youtube Link(video is unlisted)